Linear algebra: Module theory

 The existence of multiplicative inverses in fields is not involved in the axioms defining a vector space.
-One may thus replace the field of scalars by a ring R, and this gives a structure called module over R, or R-module.
+One may thus replace the field of scalars by a ring R, and this gives the structure called a module over R, or R-module.

 The concepts of linear independence, span, basis, and linear maps (also called module homomorphisms) are defined for modules exactly as for vector spaces, with the essential difference that, if R is not a field, there are modules that do not have any basis.
 The modules that have a basis are the free modules, and those that are spanned by a finite set are the finitely generated modules.
 Module homomorphisms between finitely generated free modules may be represented by matrices.
 The theory of matrices over a ring is similar to that of matrices over a field, except that determinants exist only if the ring is commutative, and that a square matrix over a commutative ring is invertible only if its determinant has a multiplicative inverse in the ring.

 Vector spaces are completely characterized by their dimension (up to an isomorphism).
 In general, there is not such a complete classification for modules, even if one restricts oneself to finitely generated modules.
 However, every module is a cokernel of a homomorphism of free modules.

-Modules over the integers can be identified with abelian groups, since the multiplication by an integer may identified to a repeated addition.
+Modules over the integers can be identified with abelian groups, since the multiplication by an integer may be identified as a repeated addition.
 Most of the theory of abelian groups may be extended to modules over a principal ideal domain.
 In particular, over a principal ideal domain, every submodule of a free module is free, and the fundamental theorem of finitely generated abelian groups may be extended straightforwardly to finitely generated modules over a principal ring.

 There are many rings for which there are algorithms for solving linear equations and systems of linear equations.
-However, these algorithms have generally a computational complexity that is much higher than the similar algorithms over a field.
+However, these algorithms have generally a computational complexity that is much higher than similar algorithms over a field.
 For more details, see Linear equation over a ring.

 Multilinear algebra and tensors

-In multilinear algebra, one considers multivariable linear transformations, that is, mappings that are linear in each of a number of different variables.
+In multilinear algebra, one considers multivariable linear transformations, that is, mappings that are linear in each of several different variables.
 This line of inquiry naturally leads to the idea of the dual space, the vector space V* consisting of linear maps f : V → F where F is the field of scalars.
 Multilinear maps T : V^{n} → F can be described via tensor products of elements of V*.

 If, in addition to vector addition and scalar multiplication, there is a bilinear vector product V × V → V, the vector space is called an algebra; for instance, associative algebras are algebras with an associate vector product (like the algebra of square matrices, or the algebra of polynomials).